6 Back-to-School Tips

 Tip 4: Meet the Teacher

-If you haven’t already done so, you may want to schedule a time to meet your child’s teacher.
-It’s always nice to put a face to the name, discuss learning plans, and learn the best form of communication, whether by email, phone call, text, website posts, etc.
+If you haven’t already, consider setting up a time to meet your child’s teacher.
+It’s a great opportunity to put a face to the name, discuss learning plans, and find out the best way to stay in touch – whether by email, phone call, text, or an online portal.
+After all, your child will be spending just about every day with this person!

 Tip 5: Develop a Sleep Routine